Nutrition

 2. Pistachios

-Pistachios are a tasty healthy snack with a high amount of protein and fiber.
-This healthy nut also has a high amount of potassium, which aids in muscle recovery and regulates blood pressure.
+Pistachios are a tasty, healthy snack with a high amount of protein and fiber.
+This healthy nut also has a high amount of potassium.
+Other benefits of pistachios include that they can help to lower blood pressure and cholesterol levels, and even promote better eye health.

 Again, this nut does have quite a high fat content, but snacking on pistachios in moderation is fine as part of a balanced diet.
 Also, note that many pistachios are sold salted, so keep this in mind and check labels if you are looking to lower your salt intake.

 One of the best ways to eat pistachios is simply snacking on them as is.
-However, they could also be sprinkled over salads, used in place of pine nuts in a pesto or made into a decadent yet somewhat healthy pistachio latte
+However, they could also be sprinkled over salads, used in place of pine nuts in a pesto or made into a tasty pistachio latte as a treat.

 Pistachio Nutritional Information